Home

 According to the Environmental History editor, the 2003 cover reflects a change in the journal policy: "Because environmental history is a graphics – rich subject.
 We also wanted the new cover to make more of a statement that the journal offers exciting and fresh insights into history, insights that flow from our appreciation of nature."
 This sounds good but is hypocrisy, because the journal does not face up to its cosy relationship with the wood products industry.

-Hollow cedar stump, Whatcom Co., 1899.
+Hollow cedar stump, Whatcom Co., 1899

 Photo: University of Washington

-Environmental History journal cover.
+Environmental History journal cover

-January 2003 (red graphic added)
+January 2003 (red text added)

 In 1999 the Forest History Society (FHS) announced: "Our journal, Environmental History, published jointly with the American Society for Environmental History remains the journal of record in the field, bolsters the scholarly reputation of the Society."
 Compromisingly, the logging industry is everywhere in the FHS, indirectly implicating scholars in forest destruction.
 Even the FHS photo digitization project is made possible by a pulp & paper – lumberman whose many corporations include International Paper and who is well known as an exterminator of ancient forests.
 Far more enlightening are the archival photos at the University of Washington, which give us a sense of the magnificence of the nature we have forever lost, cut down and replaced by tree farms.
 The stump from one giant cedar tree in Whatcom County contained a hollow wide enough for two horses to pass through (left).